cedricfeist/kubernetes-hands-on/README.md

 kubectl delete -f hostname-namespace.yaml
 ```

+> :warning: This operation may take a few minutes.

 Deleting a namespace will delete all resources within it.

 ### 4. Stateless vs Stateful Apps